 - 1. Students going to JI for athletic or fine arts activities - 2.
 Students who have siblings on the JI campus (these students can get on the permanent rider list) - 3.
-Convenience riders (these students can sign up for the permanent rider list, but may lose their spot if we reach our maximum number of riders- if there is no room, communication will be provided by 9:30 am on Mondays)
+Convenience riders, the bus not primarily for this reason but if there are extenuating circumstances students can be signed up.
+If we reach our maximum number of riders, parents will be notified by Monday at 10:00 am so that they can arrange alternate transportation.